giellalt/giellalt.github.io/tm/OmegaT.md

 As explained in the installation guide there is a known bug on mac: the *Install Language Pairs* window under *Options* > *Apertium Native (Nightly)* is too small.
 To be able to install the language pairs, you have to make the window bigger.

-We recommend you to regually update the machine translations pairs you are using.
+We recommend you to regularly update the machine translations pairs you are using.

 ![Install Language Pairs window](/../images/Language_Pairs_window.png)